Hybrid Beamforming and Adaptive RF Chain Activation for Uplink Cell-Free Millimeter-Wave Massive MIMO Systems

-In Fig. \ref{fig_perf_vs_L}, we show the total achievable rates and EEs of the considered schemes versus the number of APs.
-In this figure, we use the same simulation parameters as in Fig. \ref{fig_perf_vs_Pt}, except for the varying numbers of APs, i.e., $L=\{20,40,60,80 \}$, and $\rho = 40$ dBm.
-In Figs.\ \ref{fig_perf_vs_L}(a) and \ref{fig_perf_vs_L}(b), the observations on the achievable rates and EEs of the considered schemes are similar to those from Fig. \ref{fig_perf_vs_Pt}.
-In particular, it is seen that in the entire range of $L$, the proposed TS-aided C-ARFA, FS-aided C-ARFA, SV-aided ARFA schemes have marginal losses in total achievable rate but significant improvement in EE with respect to the fixed-activation HBF scheme with $n_l=N$.
-The total achievable rate of the PL-based SC-ARFA scheme approaches those of the other proposed ARFA schemes, as $L$ increases.
+In Fig.\ \ref{fig_perf_vs_L}, we show the total achievable rates, EEs, and {power consumption} of the considered schemes versus the number of APs.
+In this figure, we use the same simulation parameters as in Fig.\ \ref{fig_perf_vs_Pt}, except for the varying numbers of APs, i.e., $L=\{8,16,32,48,64\}$, and $\rho = 40$ dBm.
+In Figs.\ \ref{fig_perf_vs_L}(a) and \ref{fig_perf_vs_L}(b), the observations on the achievable rates and EEs of the considered schemes are similar to those from Fig.\ \ref{fig_perf_vs_Pt}.
+In particular, it is seen that in the entire range of $L$, the proposed ARFA schemes have small losses in total achievable rate but significant improvement in EE with respect to the fixed-activation HBF scheme with $n_l=N$.
 Furthermore, the proposed ARFA schemes perform better than or comparable to the APS scheme in terms of both achievable rate and EE.
 In particular, it is clear that the AS is less efficient in both the spectral and energy compared to the proposed schemes.
 To further explain the EEs, we consider the total power consumption of these schemes in Fig.\ \ref{fig_perf_vs_L}(c).
 It can be seen that the total power consumption of the fixed-activation schemes quickly increases with $L$.
 Therefore, activating all $N$ RF chains at all the APs causes an extremely high power consumption for the \cfmimo system, motivating the ARFA in this work.
 Among the other schemes, the AS scheme consumes the highest power while achieving the lowest rates, making it energy-inefficient, as seen in Fig.\ \ref{fig_perf_vs_L}(b).
 The proposed {SC-ARFA} and APS schemes have comparable and low power consumption.

-To summarize, we can conclude from Figs. \ref{fig_perf_vs_Pt} and \ref{fig_perf_vs_L} that when a limited number of RF chains are used, equally activating the same number of RF chains at the APs, as in the fixed-activation HBF scheme with $n_l = N$ or $n_l = \bar{n}$, is relatively energy-inefficient.
-Furthermore, although the APS scheme is energy-efficient approach, it has significant losses in total achievable rate.
+To summarize, we can conclude from Figs.\ \ref{fig_perf_vs_Pt} and \ref{fig_perf_vs_L} that when a limited number of RF chains are used, equally activating the same number of RF chains at the APs, as in the fixed-activation HBF scheme with $n_l = N$ or $n_l = \bar{n}$, is relatively energy-inefficient.
+Furthermore, although the APS scheme is energy-efficient approach, it has losses in total achievable rate.
 In contrast, the proposed ARFA schemes achieve the highest or nearly highest performance in terms of both spectral and energy efficiency, which are both far better than those of the AS scheme.